PhotoboothProject/photobooth/faq/faq.md

 ---

+### How can I test my current photo settings?

+Open [http://localhost/test/photo.php](http://localhost/test/photo.php) in your Webbrowser and a you can find a photo that is created with your current settings.

+---

 ### How can I test my current collage settings?

-Open `http://localhost/test/collage.php` in your Webbrowser and a you can find a collage that is created with your current settings.
+Open [http://localhost/test/collage.php](http://localhost/test/collage.php) in your Webbrowser and a you can find a collage that is created with your current settings.

 ---